 The waves are small today.
 Rather than crashing and rattling rocks the incoming and outgoing surges whisper something like, “Kissss… meeee…” Hilary shakes her head, wonders why she feels dizzy and puts it down to a hectic schedule, little sleep and high stress.

 Jack strokes golden hair from his forehead and stares chin up into the distance – his signal that he’s finished.
-Hilary wants to throw up at the sight of his posturing.
+Hilary wants to throw up at his posturing.
 She shouts, ‘Cut.
 Pack up.
 We need to be in Funzie in two hours.’

 Brenna says, ‘I twisted my foot getting down here.
 I can’t carry my equipment back.’